sourcegraph/about/handbook/engineering/hiring/software-engineer-frontend.md

 - Experience building browser extensions (e.g. Chrome, Firefox, Safari).
 - Large and/or numerous contributions to open source projects.
 - Published blog posts and/or tech talks about your work.
-- Experience working on small high-performing teams, preferably tech startups.
+- Experience working on small high-performing product teams, preferably tech startups.
+- Experience working with a global or otherwise multicultural team
+- Developer platform/tool industry experience

 ## Learn more about us